 Autorotation (auto for short) is the method full size helicopters use to glide down safely and under control when there is a loss of power.
 Most collective pitch RC helicopters can also "auto" so if the engine flames out or the motor quits for some reason, you will be able to save your bird.

-OK – I hear some people saying helicopters can’t glide, they drop like a stone if the engine quits – that is true if you don’t have autorotation capability on your collective pitch RC helicopter, but if you do, you can glide your RC heli in for a perfect landing as seen in the simulation below.
+OK – I hear some people saying helicopters can’t glide, they drop like a stone if the engine quits – that is true if you don’t have auto capability on your collective pitch RC helicopter, but if you do, you can glide your RC heli in for a perfect landing as seen in the simulation below.

 So how does something without wings glide you ask?
 Our helicopter does have wings – they are called rotor blades.
 Rotor blades are simply rotating wings, and as long as they are rotating fast enough, they provide lift.
 The question is how to keep them rotating fast if there is no engine power?